Authority (i.e., Executive Order, ICSUAM, Delegations of Authority):

 - The University reserves the right to cancel student’s classes for non-payment of campus fees and other obligations from prior semesters/years.

-- A financial hold is automatically placed on student records which prevents future registration, adding classes, receiving diploma and/or transcripts, use campus facilities and/or other services.
+- A financial hold is automatically placed on student records which prevents future registration, adding classes, receiving diploma, use campus facilities and/or other services.

 - The university or its agent has the right to pursue collections in order to repay a delinquent debt owed to the university.
 If account is placed with an outside collection agency, the account holder may be required to pay all reasonable collection costs, including legal fees.